Sylvana06/Sylvana06/README.md

 - 👋 Hi, I’m Sylvana
-- 👀 I’m interested in practicing piano and work out
+- 👀 I’m interested in practicing piano and working out
 - 🌱 I’m currently learning at the university of Sherbrooke for a master's degree in BI
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me